 Back to this evening’s function, below you see the Earl and Countess of Wessex, who also attended the Palace party.

+The Earl and Countess of Wessex also attended the Palace party.
 Sophie is celebrating her birthday today.

 The Daily Mail’s Rebecca English posted a video of the Earl and Countess greeting guests.

 The Countess and the Duchess.